arb836/Brayfield-Project/README.md

 The machines on the internal network are not exposed to the public Internet.

-Only the _____ machine can accept connections from the Internet.
+Only the jumpbox machine can accept connections from the Internet.
 Access to this machine is only allowed from the following IP addresses:
 - 75.87.144.86

-Machines within the network can only be accessed by _____.
+Machines within the network can only be accessed by the jumpbox.
-- Jump box vm, ip 10.0.0.4
+- Jump box vm public ip address is 13.78.206.239, and private ip is 10.0.0.4

 A summary of the access policies in place can be found in the table below.